Songmu/ghq-handbook/en/01-introduction.md

 # Introduction

 This document describes how to use command line tool `ghq`.
 This document is written by Songmu (Masayuki Matsuki), the maintainer of `ghq`.
+The English translation is by paul-jewell (Paul Jewell).

-The source code for this document is available in Markdown format from the repository https://github.com/Songmu/ghq-handbook .
+The source code for this document is available in Markdown format from the repository https://github.com/Songmu/ghq-handbook.

-You can also purchase an e-book version of this document at https://leanpub.com/ghq-handbook .
+You can also purchase an e-book version of this document at https://leanpub.com/ghq-handbook.

 ## What is `ghq`